 - Chemical Reactions and Thermodynamics

-In seventh grade, students learn Algebra I with special emphasis on linear functions.
+In seventh grade, students begin the formal Algebra I course, with special emphasis on linear functions.
 As students learn about linear functions, they learn to represent the linear functions in multiple ways: as verbal descriptions, equations, tables, and graphs.
 They also learn to model real‐world situations using linear function in order to solve problems arising from the situations.

 Seventh grade course two has been organized to provide students with the tools to think independently, to solve problems, and to question whether an answer is reasonable.
 The work that students complete varies from computational work to application of those concepts to solve problems.